 Whether you should include your hobbies and interests on your resume is a polarizing question.
 Some recruitment experts love it, while others think it has no place on a resume at all.

 Us?
-Well, you know how it is at Enhancv.
-We’re all about the personal touch and showing the real you because you’re that awesome and that resume section is perfect for that.
+Well, we’re all about the personal touch and showing the real you because you’re that awesome and the hobbies and interests resume section is perfect for that.

 We believe that including your interests on your resume or CV can be a brilliant way to show a different side of you to recruiters.